Three Things To Avoid When Color Matching Extensions

 2. Only Applying One Shade Of Extensions

 The goal when color-matching extensions is to mimic your client's natural hair.
 Almost no one's hair is the same tone from root to end on every strand—extensions should be the same.
-Choosing a couple of colors, one perfectly matched and one slightly lighter (or darker) to the client's hair can create a dimensional, natural look.
+Choosing a couple of colors, one perfectly matched and one slightly lighter or darker to the client's hair can create a dimensional, natural look.

 If your client is asking for a lighter or brighter color—applying more than one shade is the way to do it.
 Using a shade that matches your client's natural color along with lighter tones will be able to disguise any lines of demarcation for enhanced color.